eduardoluis11/final-cs50/README.md

 ## License:

-The code for this game is released under the GNU General Public License v3.0 (https://www.gnu.org/licenses/gpl-3.0.en.html).
-Meanwhile, the sprites for this game are released under the CC BY-SA 4.0 license (https://creativecommons.org/licenses/by-sa/4.0/ .)
+Most of the code for this game, with the only exception of the class.lua file, is released under the GNU General Public License v3.0 (https://www.gnu.org/licenses/gpl-3.0.en.html .)
+Meanwhile, the class.lua file is released with a special license.
+Read the class.lua file to find the full description of the license used for that file.
+The class.lua file is copyright of Matthias Richter.

+The sprites for this game are released under the CC BY-SA 4.0 license (https://creativecommons.org/licenses/by-sa/4.0/ .)

 #### Video Demo:  https://youtu.be/SgNr82sFVFs